 - If your home value increases, will your partner receive a share of that appreciation if you break up or decide to sell the home?

 Just as when you’re buying together, it’s a good idea to write down your answers to these questions, and you may want to put those answers in a formal agreement.
 That way everyone remembers and is accountable to the agreement in the same way.
 You may want to talk with a real estate lawyer to make sure you understand exactly how the laws in your state work.
 A lawyer can also help you draw up a written agreement that clearly spells out who is contributing what and how things will be resolved if you decide to split up down the road.
 Legal advice and a written agreement can help to protect you and your partner.

 Similarly, if your spouse or partner is considering buying a home on their own, it’s important to understand the risks for you, as the spouse or partner whose name is not on the title.
 If you are the person whose name is not on the title and you don't live in a community property state, you will have fewer rights to the property.
 If you’re not married, you may have no rights to the property.
 If your partner decides to sell the home, or loses it to foreclosure, you will likely have to move.
 It’s a good idea to have an honest conversation with your partner about expectations and consider consulting a real estate lawyer to understand your rights.

 What everyone should know

 Regardless of your relationship status, shopping for a mortgage for your first home can feel intimidating.
 We’ve got you covered.
-Our Owning a Home tools will walk you through the steps, from creating a spending tracker to closing on your new home.
+Our "Buying a House" tools will walk you through the steps, from creating a spending tracker to closing on your new home.

 If you’re thinking about becoming a homeowner this year, we recommend checking your credit as soon as possible.
 This is the first step toward building a strong financial foundation for your home.
 If you’re buying with someone else, check your credit and review the reports together.
 We have information and tips to help you request copies of your credit reports, review them for errors, and find out your credit scores.